senthilkumar10/ScreenshotsAutoCompiler/README.md

 # Advantage
 - ScreenshotsAutoCompiler is an automation solution for creating Test Results which reduces Manual effort of taking screenshots and adding description to the word document
+- This tool helps to consolidate all the screenshots in a word document alongside step description which are captured via this tool
-- This final document can be attached to ALM
+- This final document can be attached to ALM/Jira